 Changes in qualification open LPs and foreign legal forms

-The purpose of this legislative proposal is to reduce the number of hybrid mismatches in an international context.
-The proposed measures aim to minimise hybrid mismatches resulting from differences in the qualification of legal entities by two countries.
+The purpose of this legislation is to reduce the number of hybrid mismatches in an international context.
+The measures aim to minimise hybrid mismatches resulting from differences in the qualification of legal entities by two countries.
 Such differences in qualification can lead to either double taxation (i.e., once at the entity level and again at the participant level) or no taxation at all of certain income.
-The current legislative proposal follows a consultation round that took place as early as 2021.
-The proposed measures are set to come into effect on 1 January 2025, and transitional provisions are provided, which can be invoked as early as 2024.
+Does this sound familiar to you?
+That may be true, we wrote about this earlier because the legislation follows a consultation that already took place in 2021 and the measures were already part of the 2024 Tax Plan.
+In principle, they will enter into force on 1 January 2025, and transitional provisions are provided, which can be invoked in 2024.
+For the time being, the final decree containing the details of the legal form comparison method has not yet been published.

 What does this mean for your organisation?